dsobral/ELB/NGS.md

 ![SAM Structure](images/bam_structure.png)

 **TASK** Open the sam file you generated before (SRR1030347.alignment.sam) with a text editor, and/or type in the terminal window ```head SRR1030347.alignment.sam```.
-To make it easier to analyse you import the sam file into a spreadsheet program.
+To make it easier to analyse import the sam file into a spreadsheet program.

 **QUESTION**: What is the position of the start of the first alignment in your SAM file?
 <details><summary>Click Here to see the answer</summary>
 	Read SRR1030347.285 aligns starting in position 14 (information in the 4th column of the SAM).
 </details>